Why conservatism is a complaint filed with the wrong department.

 This month, we turn our gaze — not upward toward greatness, but gently sideways — toward that rare and undervalued species of success: the minor triumph.

-On Faith, Family, and the Annual Ritual of Anticipated Disappointment
+X-mas, the ritual of Anticipated Disappointment

 As the season of compulsory joy approaches, The Disappointment Institute would like to remind everyone that disappointment, too, has divine origins.